SenseNet/docs.sensenet.com/content/example-apps/example-apps.md

 - An example React SPA with sensenet repository login, written in Typescript ✨
 - Jest tests with Enzyme 👓
-- Preconfigured Webpack build 🧱
+- Pre-configured Webpack build 🧱
 - prettier and eslint 💅
-- husky lint & prettier precommit hook ⚓
+- husky lint & prettier pre-commit hook ⚓

 Each example app requires a login for example into one of our demo repositories (username: businesscat, password: businesscat, respositoryurl: https://dev.demo.sensenet.com)